CJStadler/CJStadler.github.io/_posts/2021-03-13-algebraic-data-types.md

                                   N ≥ lg(4)
                                   N = 2
 ```

 Wait, how can this `Option<Option<bool>>` take the same space as
 `Option<bool>`?
 There's an extra `Option` in there!

-Since there are only 3 possible values of `Option<bool>` but it requires 2 bits,
+You may have noticed that there were only 3 possible values of `Option<bool>`
-one of the possible values of those bits was not being used.
-Since
+but we had to round `lg(3)` up to 2 bits.
+This means that one of the possible
-`Option<Option<bool>>` only has one new value, we can assign it to that bit
+values of those bits was not being used.
+Since `Option<Option<bool>>` only has
-value.
-We can write out a set of possible representations to prove that only two
+one new value, we can assign it to that bit value.
+To prove this beyond a doubt
-bits are necessary:
+let's write out possible bit representation for each `Option<Option<bool>>`.

 ```
              None -> 00
        Some(None) -> 01